maddyali/maddyali/README.md

                     height="25px"
                 /></a>
               </div>
-              <p align="center"><b>CSS, React</b><br>Crypto Signal is an app that fetches real-time cryptocurrency data using the CoinGecko API.
-Users can search for any coin and get up-to-date prices, market data, and a detailed description.</p>
+              <p align="center">A React app that fetches real-time cryptocurrency data from the CoinGecko API.
+Built with React and CSS, it features live search, dynamic coin details, and a responsive UI.
+Users can get up-to-date prices, market stats, and descriptions.</p>
             </div>
           </td>
           <!-- PROJECT END -->